shannoding/cmu-iff-next/README.md

 ## Overview

 This project primarily uses [Next.js' Static HTML export](https://nextjs.org/docs/advanced-features/static-html-export) feature to build a medium statically served site.
-The deployment process is a bit convoluted to account for the static site limitation.
+The deployment process is convoluted to work under the limitaion that all code is client side (and thus static).

 ---